stopsopa/redux-presentation/README.md

 Why?
 What?
 -

-This is repository prepared for practical presentation that i made for my work colleagues at work in order to present advantages of using Redux.
+This is repository prepared for practical presentation that I made for my work colleagues at work in order to present advantages of using Redux.
 I had not much experience with Redux neither but it still quite decent.

 Each commit is another step in explaining of structure.

 Notice: This is not code that can be used as an boilerplate for any project.
-Today I would do many thing completely in different way.
+Probably at the moment of readding it I would do many thing completely in different way then it is presented here.

 Installation
 -